Return to Home Page

 ETYMOLOGICAL NOTE The word snath can be spelt about as many ways as the name Shakespeare: snaith, snathe and snead are the most common variants.
 The Oxford English Dictionary gives ten different spellings which it says are "irregular and difficult to account for".
 The word comes from the word snead or sned , meaning a lopped pole or branch from a tree, and a snedding axe is still the term for the tool used for limbing felled trees.
 It is related to the German schneiden, to cut.
 The US pronunciation (which is what I use) rhymes with US pronunciation of the word "bath" or the English word "hath".
 In the UK, as well as the US pronounciation, I have heard snathe (to rhyme with bathe), snaith (to rhyme with bathos), sned (to rhyme with bed), sneed (to rhyme with bead), and snuth (to rhyme with the Northern bath), but never snarth (to rhyme with the upper-class bath).

-The Swiss Adjustable Wooden Snath
+The Adjustable Wooden Snath

-Finding a good snath can more difficult than finding a good blade.
+Finding a good snath used to be more difficult than finding a good blade.
 Your stature, your style of mowing, the blade you use, the topography of your land, and the kind of vegetation you are cutting all influence the shape of the snath that is right for you.
 If the snath isn't right for you, or isn't set up right, then you will tire quicker, or experience muscle pains.

 The main challenge for a snath designer is to get the right hand grip and the left hand grip swinging at approximately the same level, even though they are attached to a shaft which is held on an incline.
 This can be achieved either by making an S curve in the wood (as in the traditional Anglo American snath); or by sticking the right hand grip on a spur projecting from a straight shaft; or by a combination of the two (as in the Adjustable Wooden Snath).